Chang-Rae Lee

 Chang-rae Lee (born July 29, 1965) is a Korean-American novelist and a professor of creative writing at Stanford University.
-He was previously Professor of Creative Writing at Princeton and director of Princeton University's Program in Creative Writing.
+He was previously Professor of Creative Writing at Princeton University and director of Princeton's Program in Creative Writing.

 Early life

 Lee was born in South Korea in 1965 to Young Yong and Inja Hong Lee.
 He immigrated to the United States with his family when he was 3 years old to join his father, who was then a psychiatric resident and later established a successful practice in Westchester County, New York.
 In a 1999 interview with Ferdinand M. De Leon, Lee described his childhood as "a standard suburban American upbringing," in which he attended Phillips Exeter Academy in Exeter, New Hampshire, before earning a B.A. in English at Yale University in 1987.
 After working as an equities analyst on Wall Street for a year, he enrolled at the University of Oregon.
-With the manuscript for Native Speaker as his thesis, he received a master of fine arts degree in writing in 1993 and became an assistant professor of creative writing at the university.
+With the manuscript for Native Speaker as his thesis, he received a Master of Fine Arts degree in writing in 1993 and became an assistant professor of creative writing at the university.
 On 19 June 1993 Lee married architect Michelle Branca, with whom he has two daughters.
-The success of his debut novel, Native Speaker, led Lee to move to Hunter College of the City University of New York, where he was hired to direct and teach in the prestigious creative-writing program.
+The success of his debut novel, Native Speaker, led Lee to move to Hunter College, where he was hired to direct and teach in the creative writing program.